toltec-dev/toltec/README.md

 ### Install it

-The Toltec repository works with the [Opkg](https://code.google.com/archive/p/opkg/) package manager, which is of widespread use in embedded devices.
+Toltec works with the [Opkg](https://code.google.com/archive/p/opkg/) package manager, which is of widespread use in embedded devices.
 Opkg is not available by default on the reMarkable, but you can install it by following the instructions described in [remarkable\_entware](https://github.com/evidlo/remarkable_entware).
-After installing Opkg on your device, add the Toltec repository to `/opt/etc/opkg.conf` and update the repository data:
+After installing Opkg on your device, add the Toltec repository to `/opt/etc/opkg.conf` and download the repository data:

 ```sh
 $ cat "src/gz toltec https://toltec.delab.re/stable" >> /opt/etc/opkg.conf